kyungminlee/doc/howto/itensor_msys2/main.md

 }
 ```

-To compile `ex.cc`, you use the following Makefile:
+To compile `ex.cc`, use the following Makefile:

 Makefile
 ```make